YTasheva/EasyShip/README.md

 ## Overview

 - Welcome to the EasyShip Website!
-The goal of the app is to upload a packing slip document using Azure AI, send the image to an Azure Function and analyze the data using Microsoft AI Document Intelligence Model.
+The goal of the app is to upload a packing slip document using Azure AI, send the image to an Azure Function and analyze the data using the Microsoft AI Document Intelligence Model.

-- The function will return a model to the app and the final user would modify, if needed, the data received.
-The last step is store the data and call the Pitney Bowes API to search for carrier, services, prices, etc., and respond it back to the users to select.
+- The function will return a model to the app and the final user will modify, if needed, the data received.
+The last step is to store the data and call the Pitney Bowes API to search for carriers, services, prices, etc., and respond to the users to select.

 - This repository contains the codebase and documentation for a comprehensive web application designed to manage shipping operations, track shipments, and enhance customer experience.
 This README provides an overview of the project, installation instructions, key features, and guidelines for contributing.